 2 Profit and loss account information

-The Company has no employees (2022: none).
-Directors' emoluments and the fees payable to the Company's auditor for the audit of the Company's annual accounts were paid by another Group company in the current and prior periods.
+The Company has no employees (2023: none).
+The fees payable to the Company's auditor for the audit of the Company's annual accounts, and Directors' emoluments, were paid by another Group company in the current and prior periods.